Adeyronxx/Crowdfunding/README.md

 # Crowdfunding-ETL
-This is a project for Independent Funding, a crowdfunding platform which helps generate funding for independent projects and ventures.
+This is a project for Independent Funding, a crowdfunding platform that helps generate funding for independent projects and ventures.
 Independent funding received a new dataset that contains information about the backers who’ve pledged to the live projects.

 # Goal of the project.
 1. Extract the information we need to perform an analysis.